 Pottery was an important Kushite craft and consisted mostly of pots and bowls that were shaped from clay and then painted in many different colors.
 Common decorative motifs included animals and geometric and plant-based patterns.

 The kings of Kush adopted the Egyptian architectural idea of building stone pyramids as funerary monuments.
 However, Kushite pyramids were built above the underground graves, whereas the Egyptian graves were inside the pyramid.

-Established after the Bronze Age collapse and the disintegration of the New Kingdom of Egypt, Kush was centered at Napata in modern day northern Sudan in its early phase and moved further south to Meroë in 591 BCE.
-After king Kashta invaded Egypt in the 8th century BCE, the Kushite kings ruled as Pharaohs of the 25thdynasty of Egypt for a century, until they were expelled by Psamtik I in 656 BCE.
-The reign of the 25th dynasty ushered in a renaissance period for ancient Egypt, and art and architecture emulating the styles of the Old, Middle, and New Kingdoms flourished.
+Established after the Bronze Age collapse and the disintegration of the New Kingdom of Egypt, Kush was centered at Napata in modern day northern Sudan in its early phase, and then moved further south to Meroë in 591 BCE.
+After king Kashta invaded Egypt in the eighth century BCE, the Kushite kings ruled as Pharaohs of the Twenty-Fifth Dynasty of Egypt for a century, until they were expelled by Psamtik I in 656 BCE.
+The reign of the Twenty-Fifth Dynasty ushered in a renaissance period for ancient Egypt, and art and architecture emulating the styles of the Old, Middle, and New Kingdoms flourished.
 Kushite pharaohs built and restored many temples and monuments throughout the Nile Valley, and the construction of Kushite pyramids became widespread.
 Some of these are still standing in modern Sudan.